nextcloud/documentation/admin_manual/enterprise_clients/creating_branded_apps.rst

 --------------------------

-Building a branded iOS app requires your own artwork, and you must create a P12 certificate and three provisioning profiles for digitally signing your apps.
+Building a branded iOS app requires your own artwork, and you must create a P12 certificate and four provisioning profiles for digitally signing your apps.
 Apple has strict and specific requirements, so it is a lengthy process.
 See :doc:`../enterprise_ios_app/index` for a complete tutorial.